ssighakoli/Advanced-Database-Organization/assign2/README.md

 ### BUFFER POOL FUNCTIONS:

+A new buffer pool is creatd for a page file that already exists on disk.
+Here, while the existing page file is on disk, the newly created buffer pool is formed in memory.
+In otrder to perform different operations on this page file on disk, we use Storage Manager from Assignment 1.

 #### 1.initBufferPool():

+- This method is used to create and initialise a new memory buffer pool.
+- This  method takes following inputs:
+- numPages: size of the buffer or number of page frames that the buffer can store.
+- pageFileName: Holds the page file's name for which the pages are being created.
+- strategy: Holds the page replacement techniques used by the buffer pool(FIFO, LRU, LFU or CLOCK).
+- stratData: Holds parameters required along with page replacement technique.
+- Initially, check if buffer manager already exists.
+Return RC_BM_INVALID  error if buffer manager does not exists.
+- Check for page file name , return RC_FILE_NOT_FOUND if file is not found.
+- Now, initialise the buffer manager's(bm's) variables strategy, pageFile and numPages.
+- Allocate total  memory required i.e, number of pages times size of each page.
+- Now, set the values for buffer pool variables.
+- Store the page frame in buffer pool and return RC_OK message.

 #### 2.shutdownBufferPool():
+- This method is used to destroy the buffer pool.
+- Function now releases the memory assigned to all the uffer pool resources.
+- Use  forceFlush() to flush the buffer pool of all dirty pages before destroying it.
+- If any page is currently being accessed by a client, RC_PINNED_PAGES_IN_BUFFER error will be generated.
 #### 3.forceFlushPool():
+- This function writes the dirty pages (modified pages with dirtyBit value as 1) to the disk.
+- The following two connditions are checked,
+- It checks for all the page frames in the buffer pool, if dirtyBit = 1 (indicating that the page frame content has been modified by some client) and fixCount = 0 (indicating no user is using that page Frame).
+- When both above mentioned conditions are satisfied, the page frame is written to the page file on disk.

 ### PAGE MANAGEMENT FUNCTIONS:
 These functions are used to pin pages, unpin pages, mark pages as dirty, and force a page back to disk.<br>